Stochastic portfolio theory with price impact: Abstract

 \section{Abstract}

 We develop a framework for stochastic portfolio theory (SPT), which incorporates modern nonlinear price impact and impact decay models.
-Our main result derives the celebrated master formula for additive functional generation of trading strategies in a general high-dimensional market model with price impact.
-We also develop formulas for an investor's relative wealth with respect to the market portfolio, conditions that guarantee positive observed market prices and derive a stochastic differential equation governing the dynamics of the observed price, investor's holdings and price impact processes.
+Our main result is the derivation of the celebrated master formula for additive functional generation of trading strategies in a general high-dimensional market model with price impact.
+We also derive formulas for an investor's relative wealth with respect to the market portfolio, conditions that guarantee positive observed market prices and a stochastic differential equation governing the dynamics of the observed price, the investor's holdings and the price impact state processes.
 As an application of these results, we develop conditions for relative arbitrage in the price impact setting analogous to previously obtained results for the frictionless setting.
-Numerical experiments are presented to complement the theoretical results.
+We then apply our framework to backtest the quadratic and entropy generating functions on historical US equity data, illustrating how price impact can negatively affect portfolio performance.

 \paragraph*{Keywords:} Stochastic portfolio theory, functional portfolio generation, nonlinear price impact, price impact decay, relative arbitrage.

 \paragraph*{MSC 2020 Classification:} 91G10, 60H30.